-This Salmon Wellington with puff pastry is an elegant and impressive dish…and believe it or not, it’s actually VERY easy to make!
+Salmon Wellington is an elegant and impressive dish.
+And believe it or not, it is actually very easy to make!

-- It’s customizable: You can add extra ingredients and seasoning to the filling.
+- Customizable: Add extra ingredients and seasoning to the filling.

-- It’s elegant and impressive!
-If you like entertaining at home, this puff pastry salmon dish will surely impress.
+- Elegant and impressive!
+If you like entertaining at home, this recipe will surely impress your guests.
+But it’s also great for a casual dinner at home.

 Jump to: